 - Value Stream and Agile Release Trains

-- Program (time boxed into Program Increments)
+- Program (time boxed into Program Increments (PI))

 Each level will manage a prioritised Backlog, which will inform the lower levels of the hierarchy.
 Given SAFe will also establish consistent practices, it also enables the rolling up of data to continuously track and manage value realisation and outcomes as well as support organisational ‘pivots’ should external factors force a change.

 For organisations managing a Portfolio of mostly Waterfall Projects, SAFe does provide a significant contrast to a traditional approach.
 Some key examples are: